learn-co-curriculum/phase-1-html-forms/README.md

 #### Select Menus

-Select menus create a drop menu with either single or multiple selectable options.
-Here the user could choose a single option, so this could be a replacement for a set of radio buttons, or you can allow your user to make multiple selections.
-Here you assign a text label between the opening and closing option elements as well as a `value` attribute that is the the choice the user selects that will be passed along during form submission.
-The order that you list your choices in your HTML will be the order they are displayed in the select drop-down.
+This is pretty advanced!

+Select menus create a drop-down menu.
+Inside the `select` tag you use `option` tags to create a menu.
+Inside the `option` tag you say what will be shown in the menu.
+In the `value` option you say what will be sent as part of the _Query String_.
+For the example below the _Query String_ would contain `size="small"`.

 ```html
 <h3>What size is your dog?</h3>